microsoft/coe-starter-kit/PowerPlatformDevOpsALM/SETUPGUIDE.md

 ### Install Azure DevOps Extensions.

 The ALM Accelerator uses several Azure DevOps extensions, including some third-party Extensions that are available in the Azure DevOps marketplace.
 Under Organization Settings in Azure DevOps install the following extensions.
-For more information regarding Microsoft and third-party Azure DevOps extensions see the following https://docs.microsoft.com/en-us/azure/devops/marketplace/trust?view=azure-devops.
+For more information regarding Microsoft and third-party Azure DevOps extensions see here https://docs.microsoft.com/en-us/azure/devops/marketplace/trust?view=azure-devops.
 In addition, each of the thrid-party extensions web pages and the link to their source code are provided below.

 1. Go to https://dev.azure.com and select **Organization settings**
 1. Select **General** > **Extension**